beingabeeha/ecommerce-frontend/README.md

 - **Responsive Design**: Fully optimized for both desktop and mobile screens.
 - **Hero Section**: Eye-catching introduction with a soft-themed background and engaging CTA.
 - **Product Catalog**: Grid layout showcasing various skincare items with images, names, and prices.
-- **Shopping Cart**: Users can add and remove products from their cart.
-- **Checkout Page**: Basic layout for placing orders and finalizing the purchase process.

 ---